AgentMC/Sao20/Translate/En/Part6.md

 Her gaze moved to the feet her nodding friend, where two serious looking young dragons also winced ears.
 Since it is possible that there may be a battle with the footprints owner should they proceed this way, it would be best to have dragons stayed, but she couldn’t say that the backyard of the mansion was safe.

-Judging that there was no choice but to take them along, Ronye bent backward.
+Judging that there was no choice but to take them along, Ronye bent down.

 "You guys keep quiet."